anonymoustafa/anonymostafa.github.io/_posts/2019-09-12-secrets-of-wearing-white.md

 title:      Secrets of Wearing White
 date:       2018-09-12 11:11:11
 author:     Mostafa Ramezani
-summary:    Observing other species is essential if we want to learn about life.
+summary:    This is how I earned some of my jobs.
 categories: life
-thumbnail:  dog
+thumbnail:  life-style
 tags:
- - dog
+ - shirt
- - experience
+ - white
- - observing
+ - people
- - details
+ - society
 ---
 Have you ever been in a negotiation?
 Have ever tried to convince someone who is hierarchically in a higher level than you, to do something you needed/wanted/advised?
 Have you ever went through employment process?
 Encountering interviewers?
 Tried you ever to claim your qualification?
 To won a position only by presenting yourself?